Should I Become a Cargo Agent?

 Cargo agents manage shipments for transportation companies, air transportation agencies or courier businesses.
-They are responsible for analyzing and securing the documentation, transportation and delivery of materials.
-This occupation may be physically demanding and might involve moving or lifting cargo items.
+Cargo agents are responsible for analyzing and securing the documentation, transportation and delivery of materials.
+The work of a cargo agent may be physically demanding and might involve moving or lifting cargo items.
 The U.S. Bureau of Labor Statistics reported that the median annual salary of cargo and freight agents was $41,870, as of 2015.

 |Experience||Related skills or experience usually required|